Gunfire spreads fear at Turkey-Syria border

 "The army is fighting against civilians.
 They are shooting civilians.
 Yesterday I saw five soldiers dead on the road after Homs to Turkey and nobody was doing anything for them.
 They were lying on the road," he said, his eyes bloodshot from lack of sleep.

-"In Homs, civilians were cutting off the road with burning tires and the military was opening fire on protesters.
+"In Homs, civilians were cutting off the road with burning tyres and the military was opening fire on protesters.

-"There were many bullet shells on the road and some trucks had flat tires.
+"There were many bullet shells on the road and some trucks had flat tyres.
 I was caught in cross-fire but luckily my truck was not hit.
-I saw a Syrian military vehicle on fire and a house on fire.
+I saw a Syrian military vehicle on fire and a house on fire."

 "I am never going back to Syria.
 That's it."

-He and other drivers waiting to enter Syria said they were increasingly singled out by Syrian government forces because of their government's tough stance toward its neighbor.
+He and other drivers waiting to enter Syria said they were increasingly singled out by Syrian government forces because of their government's tough stance towards its neighbour.

-Turkey, with the second biggest army in NATO, said Friday it did not want to interfere in Syria's internal affairs but could not stand by if its neighbor became a risk to regional security.
+Turkey, with the second biggest army in NATO, said on Friday it did not want to interfere in Syria's internal affairs but could not stand by if its neighbour became a risk to regional security.

 "Turks are being attacked on the road and receiving death threats just because we are Turks," said driver Huseyin Sahin.